 Remember, a rider's total, current riding and showing experience, not just IEA history, must be considered in relation to the class descriptions when registering riders for each new and returning seasons.

 A coach may choose to voluntarily move a rider up to a higher class level during the regular season.
 However, each rider is still only allotted a total of five (5) opportunities to earn points for the season.
 In these cases all points previously earned in the lower class levels will be lost.
 For example, if a rider shows in two shows at the Junior Varsity Novice level and moves up to the Varsity Intermediate level, the rider will only have three showing opportunities left at the higher level.
+Prior to submitting an entry form to compete at the higher level, the coach must contact the Membership Office in writing to officially change the rider on the team roster.
+See rule 3201.3.

 Questions?
 Check out Rule 3000 in the IEA Rulebook or contact the IEA Membership Office for more information.